 Compulsive gambling is a real and well-documented behavioral addiction that can be fueled by the ease of access and lack of constraints afforded by the Internet.
 Gambling activities that were once available only to visitors of casinos or illegal gambling houses are now easily accessible from the comfort of a person’s own home.

 Shopping Addiction Relates to Internet Use

 The Internet makes it possible for a person to have a private shopping mall available 24 hours a day.
 As with other behavioral addictions practiced online the anonymity of the experience allows people to hide their destructive behavior from friends and loved ones for a much longer time.
-The advent of paying real dollars for “virtual” goods in online games is also a real problem for compulsive spenders, as they no longer have to hide mountains of actual merchandise.
+The advent of paying real dollars for “virtual” goods in online games is also a real problem for compulsive spenders, as they no longer have to hide mountains of the actual merchandise.

 Internet Addiction Creates the Potential for Depression and Substance Abuse

 Compulsive behaviors often lead to personal frustration or even depression.
 These may be self-medicated through alcohol or drug abuse.
 Suicidal thoughts or actions are also possible.
-These risks along with the financial, professional and relational destruction brought on by compulsive Internet use make this a serious problem that requires professional therapeutic help to overcome.
+These risks along with the financial, professional, and relational destruction brought on by compulsive Internet use make this a serious problem that requires professional therapeutic help to overcome.